tosc/vim/README.md

 # TODO

 ### Important
+* Make repositories
+	- Dotfiles

 ### Mid
 * VH
 	- Add git draw to this.
+	- Add compilestatusbar
+		- Show last time compiled.
+		- Show how long it took.
+		- Show script name.
+	- Add time column to console window.
 * Change delim to ultisnips ones.
-- Split my vimrc into smaller files.
-	- Base vimsettings.
-	- Vimrc for plugins and external stuff.
-	- Foldmethods.
-- Make repositories
-	- Base + fold.
-	- Plugins with base + fold as submodule.
-	- Dotfiles
 * Code-comletion
 	- Try using YCMD server for code completion, if that doesn't work then try moving my code completion to VH.